 - Allow the OBD-II scanner to turn on and connect to your ACURA Engine Control Unit (ECU).

 Write down the codes and research the problem before you replace any parts.
-Once you fix the problems you found, come back to the main menu, and instead of Reading Codes, choose Clear Codes and press OK.
+Once you fix the problems you found, return to the main menu, and instead of Reading Codes, choose Clear Codes and press OK.

 What does it mean when Acura checks the engine light flashes five times?